Engelbert Dollfuss: Early life

-Dollfuss was born to a poor, peasant, lower middle-class family in the hamlet of Great Maierhof in the commune of St. Gotthard near Texingtal in Lower Austria.
+Dollfuss was born to a poor, lower middle-class peasant family in the hamlet of Great Maierhof in the commune of St. Gotthard near Texingtal in Lower Austria.
 Young Dollfuss spent his childhood in his step-father's house in the nearby commune of Kirnberg, where he also went to elementary school.
 The local parish priests helped to finance Dollfuss's education, as his parents were unable to do so by themselves alone.
 He attended high school in Hollabrunn.
 After graduating from high school, Dollfuss intended to become a priest, and thus he enrolled at the University of Vienna to study theology, but after a few months changed course and started studying law in 1912.
 As a student, he earned a livelihood by giving lessons.
 He became a member of the Students' Social Movement, a student organisation dedicated to social and charitable work among the workers.

 As World War I broke out, Dollfuss was reported to be recruited in Vienna but was rejected because he was two centimetres shorter than the minimum.
-Fully grown, he was less than 1.52 m (5 ft 0 in) in height, and later was nicknamed "Millimetternich", a portmanteau of Millimeter (German for millimetre) and Klemens von Metternich.
+Fully grown, he was less than 1.52 m (5 ft 0 in) in height, and later was nicknamed "Millimetternich", a portmanteau of Millimeter (German for millimeter) and Klemens von Metternich.
 The same day he was rejected in Vienna, Dollfuss went to St. Pölten where the recruiting commission for his district was located and insisted on being recruited, and, even though he did not meet the minimum height standards, he was accepted.
 As a volunteer, he had a right to choose a regiment in which he would serve, and Dollfuss opted for the Tyrolese militia also known as the Kaiserschützen.
 In September 1914 he graduated from the Brixener Officer's School with the rank of Ensign and was transferred to the Imperial-Royal 2nd Tyrolian Rifle (Landesschützen) Regiment in Bosen.
 He was soon promoted to the rank of Lieutenant.
 He served for 37 months at the Italian Front, south of Tyrol.
 By 1916 he was promoted to First lieutenant.
-He was awarded the following medals: 1916 the Silver Bravery Medal 1st Class, 1917 the Karl Troop Cross, Wound Medal with one would stripe and the Bronze Military Merit Medal two times and in 1918 the Military Merit Cross 3.
-Class with War Decoration and Swords and after the war the Austrian War Memorial Medal with Swords.
+Over the course of the war, he was awarded the Silver Bravery Medal 1st Class (1916), the Karl Troop Cross (1917), the Wound Medal with one wound stripe and the Bronze Military Merit Medal twice, the Military Merit Cross 3.
+Class with War Decoration and Swords (1918) and, after the war, the Austrian War Memorial Medal with Swords.